simolus3/drift/docs/pages/docs/Examples/index.md

 - The [migration] example makes use of advanced schema migrations and shows how to test migrations between different database schemas by using drift's [dedicated tooling][migration tooling] for this purpose.
+- There's an example showing how to share drift database definitions between a [server and a client][multi_package] in different packages.
 - [Another example][with_built_value] shows how to use drift-generated code in other builders (here, `built_value`).